MrEddX/docs.chatrix.one/docs/registration.en.md

    <figcaption>Account registration on <b>Chatrix.One</b></figcaption>
 </figure>

 Personal data is **not** required to register a **Chatrix.One** account.
 You don't need to provide a phone number, credit card details or address.
-If you choose to register by email using a temporary email service such as [**10 Minute mail**](https://10minutemail.com/) or [**Temp Mail**](https://temp-mail.org/), please note that I may not always be able to respond to the moment.
+If you choose to register by email using a temporary email service such as [10 Minute mail](https://10minutemail.com/) or [Temp Mail](https://temp-mail.org/), please note that I may not always be able to respond to the moment.
 For this very reason, it would be more practical to use a real email address.
 It will not be stored in a database, nor will it be used for advertising campaigns or any other purpose. **Chatrix.One** **does not** sell and **does not** provide information to third parties!
 You will only receive an email with a password for the username you have chosen.

 !!! info "Information"